Imitation by A.I. is not the Sincerest Form of Flattery

-For now, perhaps the real question is why would someone want to read literature “written” by an AI that is mimicking human creativity by outputting a mashup of millions of authors.
+For now, perhaps the real question is why someone would want to read literature “written” by an AI that is mimicking human creativity by outputting a mashup of millions of authors.
 Reading a novel or essay about human life “written” by a lump of lifeless silicon is the same thing as dating a robot.
 It misses the entire point of dating or reading, which is forging a connection between two humans.

 Why would someone want to listen to music created by an AI that mimics musicians instead of music that has real soul?
 Why would someone want to gaze into the depths of a painting created by an AI that mimics emotions instead of gazing at a masterpiece created by someone who has loved and lost the greatest love of their life and expressed those emotions in their art?

 Consumption of this AI mimicry is like swallowing a placebo for reality.
 At its essence, the purpose of the arts is to communicate the human experience, what it means to be alive.
-Creating a bot that mimics artists is not the sincerest form of flattery, but sincerely missing the point entirely.
+Creating a lifeless bot that mimics artists is not the sincerest form of flattery, but sincerely missing the point entirely.

 The AI genie is already out of the bottle and coming for us all, but not in the way most sci-fi books and movies portray.
 There is a philosophical concept that one cannot transcend oneself.
 Since we are incapable of fully understanding our thinking processes, we are incapable of creating a Frankensteinian computer that can truly think as we do.
 So there will be no singularity that gives birth to malevolent sentient machines.
-Instead, we will have something completely different, alien, and no more alive than a lump of coal or a loaded gun.
+Instead, we will have something completely different, alien, and no more alive and thinking than a lump of coal or a loaded gun.

 References: